 Together, these will let you figure out where you need to go and how to get there when all other methods are a no-go.

 #12.
 Means of Self-Defense

 As sad as it is to say so, disasters often bring out the worst elements of society right along with the best.

 Criminals will use the confusion and chaos to ply their trade with less chances of arrest while the unprepared, scared and desperate will act erratically in an effort to save themselves and their families.

 No matter what their motivation is, you must accept the possibility and be prepared and able to fend off predators to stay safe.

 Depending on the scenario and where you live, this will be a greater or smaller likelihood, but wherever you have people you have the potential for violence.

 You have plenty of choices here to suit your desires and local laws.
 A trusty firearm is always an excellent choice if you have the skill to use it.
 Knives of all kinds make excellent tools and also do double duty as defensive weapons.

 Less lethal options could be pepper spray or even a taser.
 You can rely on close range weapons like a club or even a purpose-made or improvised spear.

-The ideal here is to have some ranged capability with a close range backup of some kind.
+The idea here is to have some ranged capability with a close-range backup of some kind.
 The farther you can keep yourself away from a bad guy while defending the better, as you are harder to hurt the farther you are.